59de44955ebd/twitter-to-bsky/README.md

 ## Features

-twitter-to-bsky supports plain text posts, posts with one or several attached media images and posts containing a media card, based on some entered URL.
-Note that videos/GIFs are not supported by Bluesky yet.
+twitter-to-bsky supports plain text posts, posts with one or several attached media files and posts containing a preview card, based on some entered URL.
+Note that Bluesky doesn't support videos/GIFs yet.

 ## Setup